Alsum/Dominoes/README.md

  - Write Tests
  - More than two users can play the game (now support two users only).
  - Check how won the game
- - Check if user has a valid tiles but he select another one.
+ - Check if user has a valid play but he select

 [Dominoes]:<https://en.wikipedia.org/wiki/Dominoes>